harrwinraoapps/emagazine/content/page/about.md

 comments = false
 +++

-The Sathya Sai Baba Center of Bndar Klang e-Magazine initiative is an started as a humble dedication for Sri Sathya Sai Baba's 95th Birthday Celebrations.
+The Sathya Sai Baba Center of Bandar Klang e-Magazine initiative is an started as a humble dedication for Sri Sathya Sai Baba's 95th Birthday Celebrations.
 The e-Magazine garners a collection of articles and content from the various wings of the center as well as articles from Balvikas children.

-Articles posted are assigned using various tags:
+Articles posted are assigned using the various tags:

 * #Nursery
 * #Group 1